indie and harper logo

 So, next time you look up at the stars, see if you can spot the Water Bearer and think about the stories it holds.
 Happy stargazing!

-Explore Constealltion Jewellery
+Explore Aquarius Jewellery

 Leave a comment